wfinsinger/tapas/README.md

 Two main reasons led to the development of *R-PaleoAnomalies*.
 Firstly, as R is an open source product, modifying the program to suit individual needs may be more straigthforward.
 Secondly, an integration and inter-operability with other existing R-packages may allow using peak-detection analysis in conjunction with other workflows and types of paleoecological records (see for instance [Cagliero et al., 2021](https://doi.org/10.1007/s00334-021-00862-x)).

 ***

 ## Usage
-A typical workflow of the peak-detection analysis as implemented in *CharAnalysis* includes the following steps (Higuera et al., 2011):
+A typical workflow of the peak-detection analysis as implemented in *CharAnalysis* includes the following steps [Higuera et al., 2011](http://dx.doi.org/10.1071/WF09134):
 * 1.) *resample* the record to equally spaced sampling intervals in time (years);
 * 2.) *decompose* the resampled record into a long-term trend (background component) and peaks (peak component);
-* 3.) *screen* the peak component to distinguish signal from noise using:
+* 3.1) *screen* the peak component to distinguish signal from noise using
   + 3.1.1) a unique *global* 2-component Gaussian mixture model, or
   + 3.1.2) *local* 2-component Gaussian mixture models,
-  + 3.2) and eventually also a minimum-count test;
+* 3.2) and eventually also screen the peak component using a minimum-count test;
-* 4.) *evaluate* the suitability of the record for peak-detection analysis using the signal-to-noise index (Kelly et al., 2011).
+* 4.) *evaluate* the suitability of the record for peak-detection analysis using the signal-to-noise index [Kelly et al., 2011](http://dx.doi.org/10.1016/j.yqres.2010.07.011).

 *R-PaleoAnomalies* performs steps 1.) and 2.) for several variables of one dataset type (e.g. different estimates of charcoal abundance).
 Steps 3.) and 4.) are performed for one user-selected variable.